TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 #### Vertical Timeline

 Time for Vertical Timeline!
 First, get ready with some yak-shaving.
-Comment out the link to your `styles.css` from your `index.html` and replace it three more: `mobile.css`, `tablet.css`, and `desktop.css`.
+Add three links to your `index.html` in the right place: `mobile.css`, `tablet.css`, and `desktop.css`.
 Then create the files for `mobile.css`, `tablet.css`, and `desktop.css` in your `css/` folder inside your `VerticalTimeline` folder.

 You'll also be tackling last night's Beast Mode.
 There's some subtle decorative challenges you need to work with: the caret on the text block, the icons hanging out over the vertical line... you might even consider the vertical line itself merely decorative.
 So as in **Nested Accordion**, you'll need to learn some more about `::before` and it's twin `::after` to implement those properly.
 You should also note that several of these boxes seem to be missing their corners... the icons are totally enclosed in circles, even!
 How do you make a box look like a circle?

 Write your findings in `css/styles.css` for your **Vertical Timeline** as extended code comments...
 Why not just single-line comments?
 Can you find out why?